 Sun Chemical and Accenture implemented the cloud-based SAP Ariba buying and invoicing module over a 10-month period.
 This solution includes new features.
-Guided buying routes users to the correct type of purchase and permits rules to stop users from submitting a requisition if they are out of policy.
-Spot buying gives users a chance to buy from established sellers and marketplaces instead of creating a non-catalog requisition.
+For instance, guided buying routes users to the correct type of purchase and permits rules to stop users from submitting a requisition if they are out of policy.
+And spot buying gives users a chance to buy from established sellers and marketplaces instead of creating a non-catalog requisition.

 Importantly, the implementation brought in the Cloud Integration Gateway (CIG), the newest integration toolkit that facilitates master data and transactional data transfer between ERP systems and Ariba.
 The implementation of CIG moves all integration components to the cloud, allowing customers to avoid periodically re-implementing a new integration toolkit.